yakir12/dacke-retreat-2025/GLM/presentation.md

 | Python   | `LinearRegression().fit(x, measurement)` |
 | Matlab   | `fitlm(x,measurement)`                   |

 <!--
 The syntax is both unimportant and similar
+If we were to have a tutorial
-95% of the issues will not be with this one line of code it will be with prepping the data loading it preprocessing it interpreting it correctly understanding the results plotting and reporting
+95% of the issues will not be with this one line of code it will be with: installing R, installing R-studio, prepping the data, interpreting it correctly. loading it, preprocessing it, installing all the packages, running that one line, understanding the results, plotting the results, exporting them.
+I suggest you follow any of them hundreds of tutorials online, try things out, and call me for help on individual and specific issues you might have.
 -->

 ---

-# Fitting a LM
+# Fitting

 | coefficients | fitted | original |
 |--- |--- | --- |